|

 smoothly and the students could be protected.
 Dr. Brown and the two senior

 faculty members also rejected this suggestion.
+Since

 no acceptable means of working together was found, the Board of Directors